 When you eat, do nothing else but eat.
 Whatever you’re doing- playing, working, washing the dishes, drinking tea- do your best to focus on one thing at a time.
 If you also struggle with multitasking, check out this article on Zen Habits.

-There is something magical about being present- when your mind is free of judgement in every single moment, every single thought.
+There is something magical about being present- when your mind is free of judgment in every single moment, every single thought.
 When you don’t worry about the future or stress about the past.